DanKim0213/BCSniper/outline.md

 - ~~Model data~~
 - ~~Render views~~
 - ~~Change Status automatically~~
-- Modify items and views
+- ~~Modify items and views~~
-- Register Item from '/sniper/unreg'
+- ~~Register Item from '/sniper/unreg'~~
-- Sell Items when Sniper meets conditions e.g. due to the date or out of either the max or min price
+- ~~Sell Items when Sniper meets conditions~~
-- Log the history of sellItem and buyItem on Sniper Controller
+- ~~Log the history of sellItem and buyItem on Sniper Controller~~
 - View Signup, Sniper's state, and Home
+- Sniper is used as an Announcer
 - Translate into Korean

+## TODO: complement
+- order how many bitcoins you want, not only one bitcoin
+- change duration, max, min after creating Item
-- Update Item every 1 min
+- set Interval to update All Items e.g. update Item every second
-- Sniper is used as an Announcer
-- Set interval request using Event Source
-- ...
+- Comply with 'Single Responsibility': Sniper-User on sniperController and Item-Sniper on itemController